 Turn off the TV, get off social media, and go to bed.
 Everything in life is worse when you are chronically sleep-deprived.
 Lack of sleep leaves you more susceptible to illness and depression.
 If you are in debt, you can’t afford to be sick.
 If you have children, you definitely don’t want to be sick.
 If you work, you don’t have time to get sick.
 Lack of sleep means you have less patience.
 If you homeschool or have a child with extra needs, you need all the patience you can muster.
 Get your sleep.

 Any health issue you have is going to be made worse by being sleep deprived.
 Go to bed and take care of your own health so you can take care of the people in your life.

 Figure out one thing you need to let go right now.
 Pick one thing that hangs over you and you know you need to get rid of.

 It might be a weekly meeting.
 It might be a time-consuming group.
 It might be an expectation of yourself that isn’t reasonable at this stage in your life.
 It might be a bad relationship or friendship.
 It might be drama on Facebook or other social media.

 Find one thing that sucks your energy and get rid of it right now.
 Make the phone call.
 Delete the account.
 Unfriend the drama queen.
 Whatever it is, do it right now.

-Create Some Margin in Your Life
+Create Some Margin In Your Life

 When people struggle financially, the first rule of thumb is to create an emergency fund.
 This financial cushion keeps you from being in chronic state of financial stress.
 The same principle holds true for our emotional and physical needs.
+You need margin.